 Glyphosate is not effective on its own, so put down the Round Up.
 The most effective treatments have been shown to be a broad spectrum combined with a pre-emergent application.
 The pre-emergent keeps seeds from germinating and reduces seedlings.
 Glyphosate can eventually navigate the vascular system of mature plants and kill them.

 It is important to keep up on deadheading during this period of treatment in order to reduce seed spread to untreated areas.
-Both treatments will need to be done for at least 2 years for the most effective control.
+Both treatments will need to be done for at least two years for the most effective control.